Umuzi-org/ACN-syllabus/content/topics/solo-learn/java/introduction-to-java/_index.md

 project_needs_review: true
 ---

+Ensure you check your own profile to ensure that it shows that you have completed the [Introduction to Java](https://www.sololearn.com/learn/courses/java-introduction) course.

-Please submit the link to your profile e.g https://www.sololearn.com/profile/21320495
+Please submit the link to your SoloLearn profile, for example, https://www.sololearn.com/profile/21320495

+We just need to make sure everyone is keeping up 💚